Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Literature review

-To highlight the contributions of our proposed methodologies, Table \ref{tab:literature} provides an overview of the closely related literature.
-The three key contributions of this study are summarized as follows:

-$\bullet$ In contrast to the existing literature that addresses the timetabling problem with MAVs, vehicle scheduling problem, and their integration with fixed-formation vehicles, our study formalizes the TT-VS-DCA problem in a dynamically capacitated and modularized bus network.
-Our investigated approach enables flexible formations of vehicles and cross-line circulations of units, provides passengers with the convenience for in-vehicle transfers, and considers the fleet sizing as a variable.
+Table~\ref{tab:literature} in Appendix~\ref{sec:research} overviews closely related studies and highlights the current research gaps that motivate our study and contributions.
+In the existing literature on MAVs, most studies focus on timetabling for a single line, whereas vehicle scheduling, particularly at the network level, has received limited attention.
+The broader TTVS literature for fixed-formation fleets is likewise limited and typically assumes single-line circulations under static, deterministic demand.
+When depot-based cross-line circulation is considered, line changes of vehicles are usually restricted to depots; mid-trip line changing at transfer stops of units and passengers’ in-vehicle transfers remain largely unexplored.
+Besides, solution approaches from previous studies are tailored for TTVS with fixed-formation vehicles and cannot address the unique operational features of MAVs, such as in-vehicle transfers and cross-line circulation of MAUs.
+Our main contributions are as follows:

+$\bullet$ We tackle the TT-VS-DCA problem in a dynamically capacitated and modularized bus network with time-varying and uncertain demand.
+Our approach allows MAVs to dynamically adjust formations and enables MAUs to be (de)coupled and rerouted both mid-trip and after trips, supporting each MAU in changing its serving line at depots and transfer stops.
+This operational flexibility enables in-vehicle transfers of passengers, allowing passengers to transfer without disembarking and reboarding.
+In contrast to existing methods that typically assume fixed formations of vehicles, restrict line changes of vehicles to depots, or do not allow every vehicle to change its serving line, our approach enables more efficient utilization of MAUs across the entire network.

-$\bullet$ We extend the formulations proposed by \citet{XIA2023} and \citet{Xia2024} to a stochastic MILP model at network level.
-Key decisions include departure times of MAVs, buffer times at stops, the optimal number of MAUs comprising each vehicle as it leaves the depot, (de)coupling and rerouting of units to other lines at transfer stops.
-We also formulate strict capacity constraints, coupling constraints between MAVs and passengers, and vehicle circulation constraints.
+$\bullet$ We extend the formulations proposed by \citet{XIA2023} and \citet{Xia2024} to a stochastic MILP model at the network level, explicitly incorporating in-vehicle transfers of passengers and cross-line vehicle circulation of MAUs.
+Key decisions include fleet sizing, departure times, buffer times at stops, the optimal number of MAUs comprising each MAV as it leaves the depot and each transfer stop, (de)coupling and rerouting of units to other lines at transfer stops.
+We also formulate strict capacity constraints, coupling constraints between MAVs and passengers, and vehicle scheduling constraints.

-$\bullet$ We introduce efficient algorithms to address real-case instances.
-We formulate valid inequalities based on theoretical properties of the proposed model and develop an integer L-shaped method incorporating these tailored valid inequalities.
-To further speed up the computation, we design a rolling-horizon optimization framework embedded in this exact solution method for real-scale problems with multiple stops, trips, and time intervals.